PI-Whisper: Designing an Adaptive and Incremental Automatic Speech Recognition System for Edge Devices: Experiments and Results

 \subsection{Comparative Results for PI-Whisper}

-The experiments are conducted on a Raspberry Pi 5, though the same setups can also run on any platform.
 In this section, we compare PI-Whisper under Inferred Characteristics setting with other existing ASR models using WER as the metric.
-While the Whisper model family is currently the most robust model, other models, especially the Conformer model family as reported in \citep{gulati20_interspeech}, could be fine-tuned towards downstream tasks and achieve better performance.
+While the Whisper model family is currently the most robust model, other models, especially the Conformer model family as reported in \citep{gulati20_interspeech}, could be trained or fine-tuned towards downstream tasks and achieve better performance.
 Thus, we compare our work with CA \citep{prabhu2023accented}, the most recent Conformer variation available.
 Since we are not able to reproduce their code on our platform, we report the numbers directly from their paper as well as their baselines, i.e., Trans \citep{dong2018}, Conf \citep{gulati20_interspeech}, I-vector \citep{Chen2015ImprovingDN}, MAL \citep{zhang2021e2ebased}, and DAT \citep{das2021best}.
-We summarize the comparison results on the CommonVoice subset (same dataset as used in \citet{prabhu2023accented})in Figure \ref{fig:baseline_comp}.
+We summarize the comparison results on the CommonVoice subset in Figure \ref{fig:baseline_comp}.
 As we can see from the figure, PI-Whisper achieves new SOTA WER results, and the reduction is 3.98\% compared to the existing best results as represented by CA.